Blessington, Wicklow - 11th February 2018.

 Far off to the northwest three dots circled in typical 'Buzzard-like' glides, but as we strained hard to make out any details they began to look more gull-like, then again, perhaps they were Buzzards, or maybe gulls... difficult to say for certain, and in the end they disappeared from view and we never did find out.
 So, when a Buzzard did fly overhead, we confidently added it to the daily tally, and it gave us great views, much more satisfying than a distant miniscule dot!

-One of the first birds to breed each year is Raven, and we saw two of them flying overhead, so guessed they were probably a pair.
-They are traditionally associated with more remote upland areas, so perhaps these two had wandered from a home territory somewhere in the Dublin and Wicklow mountains.
+One of the first birds to breed each year is Raven, and we saw two of them flying overhead and we guessed they were probably a pair.
+They are traditionally associated with more remote upland areas, so perhaps these two had wandered from a home territory somewhere in the Dublin or Wicklow mountains.

 Ravens, over Kilbride Road, 11th February 2018 (picture: Gustavo Zoladz)